HewlettPackard/image-streamer-tools/developer/artifact-bundles/README.md

-# Developer artifacts for ImageStreamer v3.1 release
+# Developer artifacts for ImageStreamer v3.0 release

 ## Note:
-- All artifact bundles in this repo are compatible with ImageStreamer v3.1 release
+- All artifact bundles in this repo are compatible with ImageStreamer v3.0 release
 - Click on 'Branch:' drop down menu on this page to get artifact bundles for other ImageStreamer releases

+## Version History:
+HPE-ImageStreamer-Developer-2017-07-07-v3.0.zip
+ - Bug fixes

+ HPE-ImageStreamer-Developer-2017-03-24.zip
+  - Initial Version

 ## Artifact Bundle Contents